JanHerca/urantiapedia/output/wikijs/article/Lawrence_J_Bowman/Avi_Dogim_Emilio_Coppola_and_Steve_Dreier.md

 In the 65-year history of Urantia Brotherhood/ Urantia Book Fellowship, there probably has been only one time when General Council lost three of its members from death in a very short time span.
 That moment occurred from the tail end of 2019 to early April 2020, with the passing of Emilio Coppola, Avi Dogim, and Stephen Dreier.

-EMILIO COPPOLA DIED SUDDENLY on December 29 from surgery for an aortic tear.
+Emilio Coppola died suddenly on December 29 from surgery for an aortic tear.
 He was 55.
 A few weeks earlier, Emilio had resigned as Treasurer of _The Urantia Book_ Fellowship, effective with the upcoming midwinter meeting in Austin, Texas.

 Emilio was elected to a vacancy on General Council in January 2008 and to a nine-year term in summer ’09, at which time he became Treasurer.
 He continued to serve in that position until his resignation.
 In 2010 he also became Treasurer of Urantia University, and for a number of years he also served as chair of the ad hoc IT Committee on the Fellowship.